Connect with others who understand.

 Talk With Others Who Understand

 Did you modify your diet after receiving your bipolar 1 disorder diagnosis?
-Did any of these changes improve your symptoms or overall health?
+Did any of these changes improve your bipolar symptoms or overall health?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 References